polimi-ispl/jpeg-ai-antifor/README.md

 ```bash
 bash test_all.sh
 ```
-After computing the results, you can refer to the `notebook` folder and run a single notebook for each detector to visualize the results (i.e., `DetectorName results analysis.ipynb`.
+After computing the results, you can refer to the `notebook` folder and run a single notebook for each detector to visualize the results (i.e., `DetectorName results analysis.ipynb`).
 The notebook `Compute paper results.ipynb` allows to compute the results reported in the paper.

 ## Image splicing localization
-To be completed soon!!!
+The script `test_splicing_detector.py` allows to test the performance of the different considered splicing detectors on the dataset.
+We included the tests for the splicing detectors inside the `test_all.sh` script.
+After computing the results, you can refer to the `notebook` folder and run a single notebook for each detector to visualize the results (i.e., `DetectorName results analysis.ipynb`).
+**NOTE**: MMFusion to be added soon!

 # Remarks
 ## Hardware requirements